 At the program's onset, VanClub had one private leasing vendor for the traditional employer vanpool market.
 In FY 2020/21, RCTC released a request for proposal to seek proposals from additional leasing vendors, with the goal to expand leasing options, price ranges, and vehicle options for program participants.
 An additional vendor proposed, the contract was approved and executed by the Commission, and the vendor has been provided a notice to proceed.
 The intent with an additional vendor is to provide more vehicle choices (such as hybrid or electric vehicles) and more competitive lease rates, with the hope that passenger out of pocket costs may decrease.
 Although RCTC procures for the third-party leasing vendors, the procurement is to ensure there is consistency and standard vehicle offerings among the vendors, and not to control vehicle pricing or fares.
 RCTC has no control over the passengers' out of pocket fares, only the amount of subsidy provided.
-In addition, after the lease cost the next highest out of pocket vanpool expense are fuel prices.
+In addition, after the lease cost the next highest out of pocket vanpool expense is fuel price.
 As more electric or hybrid vehicles are introduced into the vehicle offerings, the lease cost may be higher.
-However, many employers offer free electricity while charging at work and the in-home electric charging costs can be quite low (depending on the electric provider and the low rates to charge off peak).
+However, many employers offer free electricity while charging at work, and the in-home electric charging costs can be guite low (depending on the electric provider and the low rates to charge off peak).
 This may also result in lower fares for certain vanpool groups.

 The other impact to lowering fares, is to assist the vanpool groups to increase their occupancy.
 The more passengers that share in the cost of the vanpools, the lower the fares per passengers.
-Although RCTC requires that vanpools maintain a minimum 50% occupancy (ratio of passengers to the vanpool seats), RCTC works directly with vanpool groups that lose riders, struggle with occupancy or are looking for part time riders to increase occupancy and decrease passenger fares.
-The new regional vanpool platform that RCTC is transitioning to, has additional online tools to assist vanpools with finding additional riders and filling seats in vanpools.
+Although RCTC requires that vanpools maintain a minimum 50% occupancy (ratio of passengers to the vanpool seats), RCTC works directly with vanpool groups that lose riders, struggle with occupancy or are looking for part time riders to increase occupancy and decrease passenger fare.
+The new regional vanpool platform that RCTC has transitioned to provides vanpools in this scenario with a more complete list of potential riders to help fill seats.